If you’re a newcomer to the world of web hosting and unsure about the various factors to consider, fear not.

 - eCommerce sites

-Additionally, WordPress is free and open-source.
+Additionally, WordPress website is free and open-source.
 It offers thousands of themes and over 50,000 free plugins.
 It’s everything you need to customize and optimize your website.

 It typically includes features like automatic updates and backups.
 With these in place, your site will be more secure, and you won’t have to worry about losing your site’s data.
 In addition, it grants access to support from the hosting company.